-Currently working as a GP in a group practice (3 days/week), and as a researcher at the department of general practice of the University Medical Center Groningen (UMCG), the Netherlands.
+Currently working as a GP in a group practice (3 days/week), and as associated professor at the department of general practice of the University Medical Center Groningen (UMCG), the Netherlands.
 Main scientific interest in functional urology.

 Lead of research program pelvic- and abdominal problems in primary care at UMCG.